Dysmenorrhea Treatment in Manhattan

 One of the main functions of acupuncture is to enliven the flow of energy and blood, and blood carries oxygen to all the tissues in the body.
 Therefore, it’s easy to understand why acupuncture has such a beneficial effect in reducing pain in women suffering from dysmenorrhea.
-I’ve been treating dysmenorrhea for twenty years with acupuncture and herbal medicine and have seen remarkable results.
+I’ve been treating dysmenorrhea for 23 years with acupuncture and herbal medicine and have seen remarkable results.
 Pain caused by endometriosis and adenomyosis are very responsive to acupuncture and herbal medicine.

 Pelvic inflammatory disease, cervical stenosis, and fibroids must be attended to by your gynecologist.

-- Mike Berkley has been treating patients for pain reduction and fertility improvement for twenty-years.
+- Mike Berkley has been treating patients for pain reduction and fertility improvement for 23.
 At The Berkley Center for Reproductive Wellness, we treat dysmenorrhea with acupuncture and herbal medicine in Manhattan.
 Our treatment methods have proven to be extremely effective.
 Give us a call now at (646) 759-9976 to set up your consultation